shrinerb/shrine/README.md

 After the user submits the form, promoting will be kicked off into a background job, and the record will be saved with the cached image.
-This means that, if you have your `:cache` in the public/ folder, the end user will immediately see their uploaded file, because the URL will at this moment point to the cached version.
+This means that, if you have your `:cache` in the "public/" folder, the end user will immediately see their uploaded file, because the URL will point to the cached version.

 In the meanwhile, what `#promote` does is it uploads the cached file `:store`, and writes the stored file to the column.
-What's great is that, when the record gets saved, the end user won't even notice that the URL has updated from filesystem to S3, because they still see the same image.
+When the record gets saved, the end user won't even notice that the URL has updated from filesystem to S3, because they still see the same image.

 ### Safety

-It is possible that, before the background job finishes, the user changes their mind and reuploads a new file.
+It is possible that the user changes their mind and reuploads a new file, but before the background job finished promoting.
 This can happen either if the user was too quick, or the background job was too slow.

 Normally what would happen in that case is that the old job would finish running, and replace the new file with the old one.
 It would probably turn out